Hi 😊 !

 In 2004, I moved to California and began working at a printing company that handled printing for Disney.
 Every day was a new experience allowing me to learn the ins and outs of the industry.
 I had also “graduated” from PageMaker to Adobe’s first version of InDesign.
 During this time, I continued to work for ACCA as the Editor for “American Caves” handling all aspects of the production from soliciting and writing articles to layout/design and the printing.
 I held this position until December 2006.

 I spent the years after 2006 continuing to hone my skills at a few printing companies and then also working for a small web development/search engine optimization company.
-This gave me the unique opportunity to understand not only how to build a “pretty” website, but to also build a site that is designed to help those searching to find you.
+This gave me the unique opportunity to understand not only how to build a “pretty” website, but to also build websites that are optimized for the search engines.

 Fast forward to January 2021.
-I was talking to David Foster and he mentioned that he could “maybe find some things for me to do” at ACCA if I was interested … So, here I am again – 17 years later.
-We now have a new website for Hidden River Cave and this site for ACCA that will continue to evolve.
+I was talking to David Foster and he mentioned that he could “maybe find some things for me to do” at ACCA if I was interested … So, here I am again.
+The first thing on my agenda was to revamp the Hidden River Cave website which was not only outdated, it was also not mobile responsive.
+Next was this site for ACCA that will continue to evolve.

-We are transitioning to a new online membership system, that when complete, will allow members to join, renew, update addresses and view their giving history.
-We are making a commitment to stay in touch with our members through newsletters, email and hopefully some special events later in the year.
+We have also transitioned to a new online membership system and have made a commitment to stay in touch with our members through newsletters, email and hopefully some special events as time goes on.

 I am amazed and proud of everything that ACCA has accomplished.
 I am also extremely grateful to have known some of our amazing Board members, like Jim and Roy Powers, Jr. that are no longer with us and are missed.